-The RISE (Research Initiative for Scientific Enhancement) program is a structured biomedical research-training program for the underrepresented minorities and women who desire to pursue a career in biomedical and behavorial research.
+The Research Initiative for Scientific Enhancement (RISE) Program is a structured biomedical research-training program for underrepresented minorities and women who desire to pursue a career in biomedical and behavioral research.
 The RISE Programs, funded by the National Institutes of Health/National Institute of General Medical Sciences (NIH/NIGMS), were initiated in 1972.
-The RISE program at Spelman College was established in 2000 and is structured into two segments: The Research Development Program (Academic Year and Summer) and the START Program (Summer Training About Research Techniques).

-Students choose to come to Spelman College because they want to change the world.
-Spelman-RISE program is determined to equip our young ladies with the skills needed to do just so…. change the world by immersing them in an interdisciplinary research community that will make them more competitive for admission into top tier Ph.D. programs.
-They can bring unique perspectives to the treatment, prevention, and eradication of disease as women of African descent.
+Students choose to come to Spelman College because we invest in our students and put them first.
+The Spelman RISE program is determined to equip our young ladies with the skills needed to change the world by immersing them in an interdisciplinary research community that will make them more competitive for admission into top tier Ph.D. programs.
+With this training, they can bring unique perspectives to the treatment, prevention, and eradication of disease, as women of African descent.